 Hey everyone!
-I am currently on my way to St. Thomas (WOOHOO!) and have some wonderful guest posts lined up for while I’m gone.
-I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to guest post for me
+I am currently on my way to St. Thomas (WOOHOO!) and have some wonderful posts lined up for while I’m gone.
+I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to post for me

 Today’s guest post is by Emily from Evolving Personal Finance.
 Emily is a graduate student in North Carolina and writes about life transitions, finances and relationships, and living well on less.